Isabel-gt/Final_Project/README.md

 <img width="622" alt="image" src="https://user-images.githubusercontent.com/111452227/219551825-71086f21-017e-458d-a2e2-6b9c06b7df4d.png">

 ## Set backs

-Connecting Flask with the database.
+Connecting Flask with the database

-We cannot expand on tensorflow (limited knowledge of the functions to make machine model connections with HTML) and random forest
+Limited knowledge of the functions to make machine model connections with HTML and random forest

+Deciding which of the 22 variables had the most significance.

 ## Limitations

-Greta: Time constraint did not allow to explore the deep learning method and randon forest models because it required in depth exploration on making the comparisons.
+Time constraint did not allow to explore the deep learning method and random forest models because it required in depth exploration on making the comparisons.

-Garima:  Heat map and comparing/correlating the 22 variables.
+Heat map and comparing/correlating the 22 variables.

 Uncoding the binary code.

-Analysis:
+Working with several binary variables limited chart functions, i.e., 1 or 0.

+Imbalanced sample.
+Diabetes sample was a lot less than the No Diabetes sample.

 ## Conclusions

+Our group utilized a variety of technologies to create a diabetes prediction tool for a healthcare setting or individual use.
+We found that some health indicators have a greater influence in determining whether someone is at risk for diabetes.
+Developer and teamwork skills were exercised while creating a database and an HTML using Flask.
+We used a deep learning method involving TensorFlow and logistic regression to validate the data and both showed an accuracy score of 86%.
+Data analysis was performed to understand the underlying indicators that lead to developing pre-diabetes or diabetes.
+Setbacks creating the models, HTML pages, and analysis were addressed through trial and error and with the guidance of teacher assistants.

 ## Futher Analysis